Cloud Service >> Knowledgebase >> Cloud Server >> What is a Cloud Server

 Network

-Because cloud services are frequently delivered to clients via the internet, third-party service providers are necessary to build and maintain the networking infrastructure that supports this.
-This infrastructure is made up of physical wire, switches,load balancers, and routers, all of which contribute to guarantee that cloud infrastructure is always accessible to clients when they need it.
+Because cloud services are frequently delivered to clients via the Internet, third-party service providers are necessary to build and maintain the networking infrastructure that supports this.
+This infrastructure consists of physical wire, switches,load balancers, and routers, all of which contribute to guaranteeing that cloud infrastructure is always accessible to clients when they need it.

 Servers